Name: Mount Yong Belar (Gunung Yong Belar)

 - Head out by 4WD to starting gate (30 minutes)

-From “Pintu Rimba”, it’s a one way street into the forest with slight elevation and tonnes of roots to beware of.
-There are no huge river crossings at Gunung Yong Belar trail, so yes, you can keep your shoes pretty dry if you are good enough.
+From “Pintu Rimba”, it’s a one-way street into the forest with slight elevation and tonnes of roots to beware of.
+There are no huge river crossings at Mount Yong Belar (Gunung Yong Belar) trail, so yes, you can keep your shoes pretty dry if you are good enough.
 The trail is not extensively steep and is still very well kept in terms of trail condition.
 The first camp site, “Kem Tudung Periuk” is about 3 hours away from the Pintu Rimba point.
 It’s a large clear area which can easily fit 40 – 50 people.

 We stopped and took our lunch at Kem Tudung Periuk before moving on.
-There is a stream further down the trail so if you are planning to finish whatever water ration that you have left, by all means because you can fill it back once you start moving.
-After Kem Kasut, the trail resumes a up and down gradient with a few false peak.
+There is a stream further down the trail so if you are planning to finish whatever water ration that you have left, by all means, because you can fill it back once you start moving.
+After Kem Kasut, the trail resumes an up and down gradient with a few false peaks.
 Take a break at the false peak and admire the beauty of the mountain ranges there.
-The Gunung Yong Belar trail offers you view unlike any other mountains in Malaysia.
+The Mount Yong Belar (Gunung Yong Belar) trail offers you a view unlike any other mountain in Malaysia.
 Don’t rush through things.
-There are plenty of time for you to set up your tent.
+There is plenty of time for you to set up your tent.

 - Strong winds